bioinformaticsgx/Spotify-Music-Data-Analysis/backup.md

 5.There's basically NO correlation between track popularity and numeric physical features; yet, there's strong correlation among track, album and artist popularity, which is not suprising; and there's also slight correlation between track popularity and track number, which is also not surprising, as most popular songs are usually the first in the album.

 6.We established a machine learning model, which could successfully predict track popularity.
 Ensemble methods are extremely good for analyzing multi-feature data with non-linear relationship, plus XGBoost has recently dominated data science field with extreme superiority, so we choose XGBClassifier to train our data, and achieved very excellent accuracy score for both cross-validated and test data.
 The best predictive feature is album popularity.

-7.We are using API data, which could better reflect the most recent trend; and we vectorized text feature into numeric to strengthen our models.

-8.Unfortunately, Spotify API does NOT provide location information for users; otherwise it'll be good idea to analyze music taste difference for different states as well as across the globe.

 In general, we've analyzed Spotify API data, and have discovered some very interesting trends for today's music market, and also provide a high-quality model for track popularity prediction.
 Hopefully this could provide some insight into today and future's music market and industry.